CoryMcCartan/blockpop/README.md

 2020 Census data is delayed and will be affected by differential privacy.
-This package uses FCC block-level population estimates from 2010–2019, which are based on new roads and map data, to estimate 2020 block populations, both overall and by major race/ethnicity categories (using iterative proportional fitting).
+This package uses FCC block-level population estimates from 2010–2019, which are based on new roads and map data, along with decennial Census and ACS data, to estimate 2020 block populations, both overall and by major race/ethnicity categories (using iterative proportional fitting).

 ## Installation